 In case you weren't aware, yams and sweet potatoes are not the same vegetables!
-It is common to see the terms "sweet potato" and "yam" to be used interchangeably here in the United States (especially in grocery stores), although they actually look, feel, and taste completely different.
+It is common to see the terms "sweet potato" and "yam" to be used interchangeably here in the United States (especially in grocery stores).
+However, they actually look, feel, and taste entirely different.

-These tuber vegetables come from different plant families and originate from different parts of the world!
+These tuber vegetables come from different plant families and originate from other parts of the world!
 Here are all of their similarities, differences, and best ways to cook both sweet potatoes and yams.

 Yams are unground tuber vegetables related to the lily plant family.
 They contain starchy, unsweet flesh and are similar in texture to Russet potatoes.
 Yams tend to be larger in size than standard potatoes and can grow up to 6 feet long!
 They originated in African and Asian countries and are primarily used in Asian, Latin, Caribbean, and West African cuisines.

 Yams have rough, scaly, and bark-like skin that is difficult to peel.
 They tend to have rounded ends and an interior flesh that is either white, yellow, purple, or red.
-There are around 500 varieties of yams including Japanese Mountain, tropical, Filipino purple (Ube), Okinawan, Chinese, white and gold Guinea, and many more!
+There are around 500 varieties of yams, including Japanese Mountain, tropical, Filipino purple (Ube), Okinawan, Chinese, white, gold Guinea, and many more!